hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > The town supplied, or were danced at a ball;
 >
-> Tho' in them there's not much variety,
+> Though in them there's not much variety,
 >
 > The figures are composed with some propriety
 >